Break-Through-Tech-AI-Studio/AI-Project-CariCon-2A/README.md

-# Personality-Based Career Prediction Model
+# Personality-Based Career Prediction Model - CariCon 2A
 **AI Studio Final Project – Break Through Tech**

 This project explores how natural language processing (NLP) and supervised machine learning can be used to predict personality traits from text data.
 Using social media posts labeled with Myers-Briggs Type Indicator (MBTI) personality types, we built and evaluated multiple models to understand how linguistic patterns correlate with personality dimensions.